• Home

 Built in 1927, the old HECO building at 900 Richards Street is near Iolani Palace and the old Post Office.
 The Inspiration Hawaii Museum is located on the ground floor lobby.

-Please help us move-in and set up our museum.
+Please help us finish building our exhibits.

 The Inspiration Hawaii Museum, Inc. is a non-profit 501 (3) c.